 What if there was a FREE smartphone app that let you:

-- look at expert suggestions to correctly identify what you find and show where similar discoveries have been made
+- Look at expert suggestions to correctly identify what you find and show where similar discoveries have been made

 The Solution

 iNaturalist was created by the California Academy of Sciences and the National Geographic Society to “connect people to nature”.
+In 2023, they became their very own non-profit.

 The Review